US Billionaire Jeffrey Epstein Charged With Sex Trafficking, Conspiracy - Indictment - UrduPoint

 The billionaire was previously targeted by an investigation in 2005 over allegations that he solicited sexual services from girls as young as 14 or 15, and allegedly loaned the girls to other people.

+Berman said on Monday that the state of New York was not bound by the Florida plea agreement and said prosecutors would seek to keep Epstein in prison prior to trial as a flight risk.

+On the day Epstein was arrested, evidence including nude photographs of what appeared to be underage girls during a search of his New York City mansion where most of the abuse allegedly took place, Berman said.

-The new charges carry a sentence of no fewer than 10 years in prison each.
+The new charges carry maximum sentence of 45 years in prison, which given Epstein's age, would probably keep him in prison for the rest of his life, Berman added.

 The indictment alleges that Epstein created a network of young girls, some of whom he paid to recruit other underage victims.
-In this way he was able to secure a "steady stream of minor victims," the indictment said.
+In this way, Epstein was able to secure a "steady stream of minor victims," the indictment said.

 Prosecutors also allege that Epstein knew that the girls were minors after some of them told him their real ages.